Understanding verbal abuse

 Domestic and family violence in our community is unacceptable.
 Everyone has the right to be free from harm and to live without fear of abuse.
 All victims need compassionate and highly responsive support.

-We view violence towards partners – whether they live together or not – as domestic violence.
+Violence towards partners – whether they live together or not – is defined as domestic violence.
 When children or other family members are involved we refer to this as family violence.

 If you have to change your behaviour out of fear for what your partner might do, you are experiencing domestic violence.

 Violence can take many forms and isn’t always physical.
-This kind of violence is not about passion or loss of control.
-Its intent is to exert power, to control you.
+Its intent is to exert power to control the other person.

 Physical violence may not be the first sign of violence in a relationship but it is the easiest to recognise.

-Any of these forms of controlling behaviour can be violent and can escalate to physical violence.
-Often men and women do not realise there is violence in their relationship until it becomes physical.
+Any of these forms of controlling behaviour can be domestic and family violence, and they can escalate to physical violence.
+Often people do not realise there is domestic and family violence in their relationship until it becomes physical.

 You may try to tell yourself it’s not that bad.
-But violence is never okay.
+But violent behaviour is never okay.
 You may tell yourself that it will change.
-Unfortunately, without treatment or intervention, domestic violence is very likely to get worse.
+Unfortunately, without treatment or intervention, domestic violence may get worse.

 Nobody has the right to control, hurt, imprison, frighten or humiliate you.